fema3832/FacebookAlbumScraper/readme.md

 4. Modify 'path' in main.py 18 line to your documents\chromedriver.exe path
 5. Modify 'album link' in main.py 22 line

-| you can also modify the image name in main.py 54 line
+6. You can modify the image name in main.py 54 line